 Our goal when creating a premium network with WP Ultimo is to automate as much processes as possible, while giving our clients flexibility and different options to choose from when creating their website.
 One easy way to achieve this balance is to make use of the WP Ultimo Site Templates feature.

 What is a Site Template?

 Like the name suggests, a Site Template is a boilerplate site that can be used as a base when creating new sites in your network.

-That means that you can create a base site, activate different plugins, set an active theme, and customize it in any way you like it.
-Then, when your customer creates a new account, instead of getting a default WordPress site with no meaningful content inside it, they will get a copy of your base site with all the customizations and content already in place.
+This means you can create a base site, activate different plugins, set an active theme, and customize it in any way you like it.
+Then, when your customer creates a new account, instead of getting a default WordPress site with no meaningful content inside it, they will get a copy of your base site with all the customizations and contents already in place.